DyloG783/gamer-buddy/README.md

 ## Testing

-### Jest:

-_Due to the NextJs's use of new async server components, Jest can't test components in isolation if they are async server rendered.
+_Due to the NextJs's use of new async server components, Jest/vite (and other common unit/integration test tools) can't test components if they are async server rendered (which almost everything in this app is!).
 It is mentioned in NextJs's documentation to rely on end-to-end tests for testing these new types of components.
 Due to this most testing is managed with Playwright in this project._

-Run tests with `npm run test`

 ### Playwright:

 End-to-end tests need to use a dummy or mock account which exists in the test/dev instance of Clerk auth.
-When tests are run in this app temporary seed data is setup, and later torn down, which adds
+Setup, and tear down scripts, adds users, and relevant test data to allow browser based front end test as a real user.

-Run tests with `npx playwright test`
+Run tests with `npx playwright test`.

-- Need to have permanent user in both dev & production for authentication created in Clerk which is used for authentication and test data to be associated to for end-to-end tests (user: `automation1@gbtestpermanent.com`).
-- automation uses `automation_test_users.ts` seed file to create games, and other usrs/relations.

 ---